Updated March 15, 2023

 One way to eat cheap in Sydney is to eat lots of Asian food – there are sooo many cheap Asian restaurants, particularly around Chinatown.
 And the food is delicious!
 Keep in mind, a lot of these places are cash only.

-North Sandwiches Cafe: really generously sized sandwiches and wraps for around $10.
+North Sandwiches Cafe: really generously sized sandwiches and wraps for around $12.
 Located in a basement arcade, this place is always popular at lunchtime with office workers, so either go early or just queue up – the queue moves surprisingly quickly.
+There are a few other good options in this arcade, including the sushi place just opposte North’s, with big rolls from around $3.80.

 10. Avoid Circular Quay, The Rocks and Darling Harbour